 (9) Compensation under this clause, and any costs incurred by the Commission under subclause (8), are to be charged to the Consolidated Fund, which this section appropriates to the necessary extent.

+[Clause 39 inserted by No. 49 of 2000 s.
+52.]

 Division 10 — Issue of licences and transfer of licences and water entitlements by the Commission for a premium

+[Heading inserted by No. 49 of 2000 s.
+52.]

-40. Authority of Commission to issue licences at a premium
+40. Authority of Commission to issue licences at premium

 (1) This clause applies in relation to the grant of a licence if —